JuhaKiili/RageEvent/README.md

 **What good is it then?**

 You don't need to worry about null checks or write a lot of code.
-Don't use this for big & complicated projects!
+Not for big & complicated projects!